awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 # Configure SAML with IAM for Amazon Connect<a name="configure-saml"></a>

-Amazon Connect supports identity federation with Security Assertion Markup Language \(SAML\) 2\.0 to enable web\-based single sign\-on \(SSO\) from your organization to your Amazon Connect instance\.
-This allows your users to sign in to a portal in your organization hosted by a SAML 2\.0 compatible identity provider \(IdP\)\.
-The IdP includes an option to log in to Amazon Connect, which redirects the user to your Amazon Connect instance without having to provide separate credentials for Amazon Connect\.
+Amazon Connect supports identity federation by configuring Security Assertion Markup Language \(SAML\) 2\.0 with AWS IAM to enable web\-based single sign\-on \(SSO\) from your organization to your Amazon Connect instance\.
+This allows your users to sign in to a portal in your organization hosted by a SAML 2\.0 compatible identity provider \(IdP\) and log in to an Amazon Connect instance with a single sign\-on experience without having to provide separate credentials for Amazon Connect\.

 ## Important notes<a name="saml-important-notes"></a>

 Before you begin, note the following:
-+ Amazon Connect instance allow only a 1:1 mapping of user roles to SAML authentication\.
++ Choosing SAML 2\.0\-based authentication as the identity management method for your Amazon Connect instance requires the configuration of [AWS Identity and Access Management federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-saml.html)\.
-+ To enable SAML authentication, create an AWS Identity and Access Management \(IAM\) role for federation\.
-The role is used for federation between the your IdP and Amazon Web Services\.
-AWS Identity and Access Management is a web service that helps you securely control access to AWS resources\.
-You use IAM to control who is authenticated \(signed in\) and authorized \(has permissions\) to use resources\.
-In this case, the IAM role is used for federation between your identity provider and AWS\.
-The permissions for the IAM role grant access to Amazon Connect
++ The user name in Amazon Connect must match the RoleSessionName SAML attribute specified in the SAML response returned by the identity provider\.
-+  You cannot use your root AWS account as the account for SAML federation\.
-Instead, follow the steps in the topic, and the topics linked to in the AWS Identity and Access Management documentation, to create an IAM role for federation\.
-To learn more about IAM, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
++ An Amazon Connect user can only be associated with a single AWS IAM Role\.
+Changing the AWS IAM Role used for federation will cause previously federated users to fail on login\.
+For more information about Identity and Access Management user and role management, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)\.

 ## Overview of using SAML with Amazon Connect<a name="saml-overview"></a>